WEC Energy Group (NYSE:WEC) Issues FY 2021 Earnings Guidance

 WEC Energy Group (NYSE:WEC) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $4.050-$4.050 for the period, compared to the Thomson Reuters consensus estimate of $4.040.
 The company issued revenue guidance of -.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Friday, August 13th were issued a $0.6775 dividend.
-The ex-dividend date was Thursday, August 12th.
-This represents a $2.71 dividend on an annualized basis and a dividend yield of 3.09%.
-WEC Energy Group’s dividend payout ratio (DPR) is presently 71.50%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
+Stockholders of record on Friday, August 13th were issued a dividend of $0.6775 per share.
+This represents a $2.71 dividend on an annualized basis and a dividend yield of 3.03%.
+The ex-dividend date of this dividend was Thursday, August 12th.
+WEC Energy Group’s dividend payout ratio is presently 71.50%.

-In other news, VP Joshua M. Erickson sold 1,555 shares of the business’s stock in a transaction dated Wednesday, August 11th.
+In other news, VP Joshua M. Erickson sold 1,555 shares of WEC Energy Group stock in a transaction that occurred on Wednesday, August 11th.
 The shares were sold at an average price of $96.48, for a total value of $150,026.40.
-Following the sale, the vice president now directly owns 3,618 shares in the company, valued at approximately $349,064.64.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Following the completion of the sale, the vice president now directly owns 3,618 shares in the company, valued at $349,064.64.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
 Insiders own 0.30% of the company’s stock.

 WEC Energy Group Company Profile